top of page

 2a copy.jpg

-Dr. Song earned her Bachelor’s Degree from Seoul National University, which is the most prestigious university in South Korea, under Professor HyungBae Kim.
-She completed both her Master's and Doctorate of Music in Piano Performance and Literature at the Eastman School of Music under the tutelage of Professor Rebecca Penneys.
+Dr. Song studied with Sun Hee Choi and Kyung Bin Kim at Sunhwa Arts and High School.
+She earned her Bachelor’s Degree from Seoul National University, the most prestigious university in South Korea, under Professor HyungBae Kim.
+She completed her Master’s and Doctorate of Music in Piano Performance and Literature at the Eastman School of Music under the tutelage of Professor Rebecca Penneys.

 bottom of page